exoplatform/exo-documentation/docs/Configuration_eXo_Platform.rst

 The **ThumbnailService** component is used to resize all the images into different sizes.
 Besides the default sizes, it also allows users to customize the images into the desired sizes.
-The configuration of this component is found in ``/core/core-configuration/src/main/webapp/WEB-INF/conf/wcm-core/core-services-configuration.xml``.
+To disable generating thumbnail icons, set the property **exo.ecms.document.thumbnails.enabled** to false

 .. code:: xml